Bio

 I used to measure feet with my feet and inches with my thumbs (the French word for inches is pouce which also means thumb).

-My measurements never aligned with my dad’s, who had long feet, and those of my mother, who had long hands.
+My measurements never aligned with my dad’s, who had long feet, and with my mom’s, who had long hands.

 Metric was more reliable than a system that relies on the size of limbs.
 Once you know that, you have to start doing math homework.